LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->compare(find::string, -case::boolean= ?)
 .. member:: string->compare(find::string, offset::integer, length::integer= ?, patOffset::integer= ?, patLength::integer= ?, -case::boolean= ?)

-   This method takes a string pattern to compare with the string object and returns "0" if they are equal, "1" if the characters in the string are bitwise greater than the parameter, and "-1" if the characters in the string are bitwise less than the parameter.
+   Takes a string pattern to compare with the string object and returns "0" if they are equal, "1" if the characters in the string are bitwise greater than the parameter, and "-1" if the characters in the string are bitwise less than the parameter.
 Comparisons are not case-sensitive unless passed the optional ``-case`` parameter.

    Optionally, the comparison can be made on smaller portions of the string object by passing the ``offset`` and ``length`` parameters, and smaller